metagentools/metagenomic_binning_review/README.md

-# Solving Genomic Puzzles: Computational Methods for Metagenomic Binning
+# Solving genomic puzzles: computational methods for metagenomic binning
 This repository contains the code and data used to analyse and plot metadata of metagenomic binning tools.

 ## Overview